Book Club - Mobile App Feature

 Prototype & Testing

 With the key user flows in mind, I began linking all the screens to make the prototype interactice.
 I conducted 4 live testing sessions with potential users of the new Audible Book Club feature.
-While observing them over zoom, I gave them four tasks to perform: Create a new Club, Select a Title, Invite Members, Create a New Post
+While observing them over zoom, I gave them four tasks to perform: Create a New Club, Select a Title, Invite Members, Create a New Post

 Testing Results